Why Menopause Support at Work Matters

 Organizations that implement menopause-supportive policies report higher retention, engagement, and morale among midlife employees.

-“90% of women say their employer offers no support for menopausal women employees.”
+90% of women say their employer offers no support for menopausal employees.

 How I Support Employers